-In my first year as a QFI at Cranwell I sent five of my own students off on their first solo in the Jet Provost and I had also sent two of my students on their first solo formation flight.
-The rule that was always applied in my time at Cranwell concerning formation was that when you considered your student was fit to fly solo in formation, then you had to lead him on that solo flight.
+I was already sufficiently experienced to have sent five of my own students off on their first solo in the Jet Provost.
+I had also sent two of my more advanced students on their first solo formation flight.
+The rule, probably an unwritten rule but one that was always followed in my time at Cranwell, concerning formation was that when you considered your student was fit to fly solo in formation, then you had to lead him on his first solo flight.
 In other words, both instructor and student had to have confidence in each other.

 I had only five weeks to prepare myself if I was to succeed in time to meet the deadline for departing to Pakistan.
 There are two main parts to the re-cat test: the ground assessment and the flying test.
 It took lot of hard work and late nights during those five weeks beavering away on the ground studies.
 I was more confident about the flying test.
 The A2 ground assessment always included the candidate giving a formal 30-minute 'Mass Briefing' to one or more examiners acting as students.
 Real students were always given a lengthy detailed briefing 'en masse' on the theory of each new flying phase they were about to embark upon.
 The only visual aid available to instructors in those days was the overhead projector.
 For questions and answers, it was necessary to resort to the blackboard and coloured chalks - and hand-held model aircraft.